projectdiscovery/nuclei-templates/GUIDE.md

 Extractors are another important feature of nuclei.
 Extractors can be used to extract and display in results a match from the response body or headers based on a regular expression.

-Currently on `regex` type extractors are supported.
+Currently only `regex` type extractors are supported.
 A sample extractor for extracting API keys from the response body is as follows -

 ```yaml
 # A list of extractors for text extraction